Ukraine invasion: What to know as Putin alerts nuclear force

-Russian President Vladimir Putin put his nuclear forces on increased alert on Sunday in an unprecedented escalation of tensions with the West.
-Russia’s massive conventional military assault on Ukraine entered its fourth day with fighting in the streets of the country’s second-largest city.
+(AP) – Vladimir Putin put his nuclear forces on increased alert on Sunday in an unprecedented escalation of tension with the West over Russia’s massive conventional assault of Ukraine, which entered its fourth day with fighting in the streets of the country’s second-largest city.

 Here are the things to know about the Russian invasion of Ukraine and the security crisis in Eastern Europe: